 OnePlus bumped the refresh rate of this device from 90Hz to 120Hz.
 Combined with the Quad HD+ capable panel, this is one of the fastest and highest-resolution smartphone displays available.
 OnePlus ships this device set to Full HD+ 120Hz mode out of the box, but you have the option to push both settings to the max if you wish.

 The phone also uses an adaptive mode for 120Hz, which switches back to 60Hz when the phone is displaying something static.
 When in use, it switches back to 120Hz.
 The device has a touch sampling rate of 240Hz.

-OnePlus says this is the best display on any phone it’s made, and our data supports that claim.
+OnePlus said this was the best display on any phone it had made to date, and our data supported that claim.

 There is an in-display fingerprint reader that is quite accurate and works quickly.
 This is a standard optical sensor.
 It’s thinner than the sensor in last year’s phone, but it’s not the newer Qualcomm’s ultrasonic sensor, so it won’t work quite as well if it’s wet.
 Phones that used the ultrasonic sensor have suffered from poor accuracy compared to optical sensors, so I can see why OnePlus made this decision.